Prophetic Algorithms

 Consciousness Forking

-Splitting decision-making across parallel cognitive threads, creating trajectories that branch faster than algorithms can model.
+Splitting decision-making across parallel cognitive threads, branching trajectories faster than any system can map.

-The best Collective cell leaders show less than 30% trajectory accuracy — functionally unpredictable.
+The best Collective cell leaders show less than 30% trajectory accuracy at one-year horizons.
 They treat opacity as operational security.
+To the algorithms, they are ghosts.

 The Compliance Curve